9 SaaS Website Best Practices

 Prospects who fall into one of these buckets may be looking for completely different information than those in other buckets, so it’s critical to make sure your site speaks to prospects no matter where they are in their purchasing journey.

-9. Incorporate a Customer Support Page or Chat System
+9. Incorporate a Customer Support Page or Live Chat Feature

 Part of providing a good user experience on your SaaS website is assisting your customers even after they’ve purchased your solution.
 This way, they’ll continue to: